World War I Memorial Stadium: Athletic events

 The stadium is still used for athletics.
 In 2002 the grass field was replaced with FieldTurf and the cinder track was replaced with a rubberized surface.
 The playing field is now painted for use by the school's club MCLA lacrosse team, soccer team, and is also used as the home pitch for the Rugby team, as well as the marching band's practice field.

 Other uses

 In addition to the stadium's use for athletics, the areas underneath the stadium's seats are utilized for university offices and academic purposes.
 The East Stadium now houses the newly renovated Berney Family Welcome Center, while the West Stadium houses a newly built Purple Masque Theater.
+In 2023, the Tracz Family Band Hall was created in the North portion of the West Stadium.
+It is named after long time K-State Director of Bands, Frank Tracz.